 While I appreciate negotiations are under way with various stakeholders, that is not an excuse for not attaching a desired timeframe for implementation.
 I am calling on the Minister to speedily resolve this omission by attaching a timeline to the negotiations or, once they are completed, attaching an immediate timeline at that point.

-In specific terms, the Bill will expand free GP care to children aged under 12 and for those aged over 70 who are eligible.
+In specific terms, the Bill will expand free GP care to children aged under 12 years of age and to those aged over 70 who are eligible.
 Of course that is a good thing.

 The issue of the national health service as a necessity has become a part of the national debate around the provision of healthcare across the entire island.
 In last year's alternative to the budget, Sinn Féin proposed two free GP visits for everyone without a GP or medical card, as well as a medical card entitlement for all of those who are suffering from cancer.
 Our manifesto for the February election, which the Minister will remember saw Sinn Féin become the largest party in the State, committed to delivering free GP care over the term of a Government, commencing with our alternative budget measures.
 In the meantime, let the Minister sort out the timeline for funding of this Bill.
 These are manageable tasks for him and well within his remit.
 I ask the Minister if that is something he will do because that is the question to which people want answers.